 GET TO KNOW MICHAEL & HEATHER

 We reside in Kokomo, Indiana.
-Michael manages the family business operating over 120 apartments and a 146 acre farm.
+Michael manages the family business operating around 125 apartments and a 146 acre farm.
 Heather is a Spanish teacher at Northwestern High School!

-My childhood and teenage years were spent in Indiana, with my parents Ronald and Shelia Dubbels, who served in pastoral ministry for 25 years and developed a few businesses.
-At the age of 17, I began speaking in various churches throughout Indiana, being President of Fellowship of Christian Athletes in my high school, and participating in mission trips, which prepared me for entering the ministry.
+Michael’s childhood and teenage years were spent in Indiana, with his parents Ronald and Shelia Dubbels, who served in pastoral ministry for 25 years and developed a few businesses.
+At the age of 17, Michael began speaking in various churches throughout Indiana, being President of Fellowship of Christian Athletes in his high school, and participating in mission trips, which prepared him for entering the ministry.

-Upon graduation from high school, my parents, sister and I had the opportunity to spend one year in Moscow, Russia as interim pastors at the International Christian Assembly.
-During this time, I had the opportunity to work with youth and college students.
-I was able to start a Russian youth ministry and was also able to start and develop seven small groups at three universities.
+Upon graduation from high school, his parents, sister and Michael had the opportunity to spend one year in Moscow, Russia as interim pastors at the International Christian Assembly.
+During this time, Michael had the opportunity to work with youth and college students.
+He was able to start a Russian youth ministry and was also able to start and develop seven small groups at three universities.

-Upon my return to the United States, I completed my Bachelor of Arts in Biblical Studies at Central Bible College in Springfield, Missouri.
-Over the course of these four years, I actively participated in a mission trip to Mexico, summer internships in Indiana, led two different traveling ministry teams during the academic year, and spent four months in Russia working with church planting and development.
+Upon his return to the United States, Michael completed his Bachelor of Arts in Biblical Studies at Central Bible College in Springfield, Missouri.
+Over the course of these four years, he actively participated in a mission trip to Mexico, summer internships in Indiana, led two different traveling ministry teams during the academic year, and spent four months in Russia working with church planting and development.

-Between 2001-2005, I moved to St. Louis, Missouri with a focus on urban missions.
-I was active in preaching in various churches, teaching courses in the Urban Bible Training Center, and leading various small groups and outreaches.
-In the spring of 2005, I was an interim minister at New Life Community Church in Ballwin, Missouri.
-In April of that same year, I had the opportunity to spend three weeks in India visiting various missionaries and ministries.
+Between 2001-2005, Michael moved to St. Louis, Missouri with a focus on urban missions.
+He was active in preaching in various churches, teaching courses in the Urban Bible Training Center, and leading various small groups and outreaches.
+In the spring of 2005, he was an interim minister at New Life Community Church in Ballwin, Missouri.
+In April of that same year, Michael had the opportunity to spend three weeks in India visiting various missionaries and ministries.

-From 2005 to the end of 2008, I served as an associate pastor at Crossroads Community Church in Kokomo, Indiana.
+From 2005 to the end of 2008, Michael served as an associate pastor at Crossroads Community Church in Kokomo, Indiana.
 Crossroads is a 2,000 plus member non-denominational church.
-During the three year period I served, I had a growing list of responsibilities including working with new believers; implementing a church management system; facilitating the administration of the small group ministry; developing a discipleship class process; leading the college/twenty-something ministry; assisting in the development of church websites; organizing several large events including a concert, a festival, and a conference; assisting in assimilation, first impressions, and capital campaign teams; teaching at the college/20s weekly gathering, adult classes, and membership class.
-I continued my personal growth and development by attending the Jack Hayford’s Leadership Conference 2005, Granger Community Church’s Wired Church Workshops 2006-2007, New Life Church’s Group Life Conference 2006, Willow Creek’s Leadership Summit 2005-2008, and Saddleback’s Group Life Conference 2008.
+During the three year period he served, he had a growing list of responsibilities including working with new believers; implementing a church management system; facilitating the administration of the small group ministry; developing a discipleship class process; leading the college/twenty-something ministry; assisting in the development of church websites; organizing several large events including a concert, a festival, and a conference; assisting in assimilation, first impressions, and capital campaign teams; teaching at the college/20s weekly gathering, adult classes, and membership class.
+He continued his personal growth and development by attending the Jack Hayford’s Leadership Conference 2005, Granger Community Church’s Wired Church Workshops 2006-2007, New Life Church’s Group Life Conference 2006, Willow Creek’s Leadership Summit 2005-2008, and Saddleback’s Group Life Conference 2008.

-In 2009, I hit pause on ministry to establish a relationship with Heather.
-We met in January and were married in July.
-We moved to Carmel, Indiana as I worked for my brother Mark, who owns US Lawns of Hamilton County, a growing company in the North Indianapolis area.
+In 2009, Michael hit pause on ministry to establish a relationship with Heather.
+They met in January and were married in July.
+They moved to Carmel, Indiana as Michael worked for his brother Mark, who owned US Lawns of Hamilton County, a growing company in the North Indianapolis area.
 Heather is a licensed Spanish teacher and taught at Noblesville High School and Zionsville High School.

-In 2010, I assumed leadership as pastor at River of Life in Lebanon, Indiana, a revitalization church.
-I worked with developing an advisory board, volunteers, core group and congregation that reached out to several hundred people over six years.
-We remodeled and relocated to larger facilities, sold two properties, and prepared the church for a bright future.
-Not only did we see a healthy congregation grow and develop, we had the opportunity to start a new Christian music festival in the area drawing over 5,500 people over a three year period.
-During this time, I served on the advisory boards for the Witham Family YMCA and Indiana Teen Challenge.
-I continued my personal growth by attending Willow Creek’s Leadership Summits, C2C Family of Churches Prophetic Conferences, YMCA Philanthropy University workshops, and the Church Life Cohorts.
-On December 6, 2010, our first baby girl, Alaina Noelle, was born.
-On May 14, 2012, our second baby girl, Lydia Nicole, was born.
-On April 18, 2014, our son, Ezra Michael was born.
+In 2010, Michael assumed leadership as pastor at River of Life in Lebanon, Indiana, a revitalization church.
+He worked with developing an advisory board, volunteers, core group and congregation that reached out to several hundred people over six years.
+They remodeled and relocated to larger facilities, sold two properties, and prepared the church for a bright future.
+Not only did they see a healthy congregation grow and develop, they had the opportunity to start a new Christian music festival in the area drawing over 5,500 people over a three year period.
+During this time, Michael served on the advisory boards for the Witham Family YMCA and Indiana Teen Challenge.
+He continued his personal growth by attending Willow Creek’s Leadership Summits, C2C Family of Churches Prophetic Conferences, YMCA Philanthropy University workshops, and the Church Life Cohorts.
+On December 6, 2010, their first baby girl, Alaina Noelle, was born.
+On May 14, 2012, their second baby girl, Lydia Nicole, was born.
+On April 18, 2014, their son, Ezra Michael was born.

-In 2016, our family transitioned back to Kokomo, Indiana.
-I help in the family business managing 115 apartments and a 140 acre farm.
+In 2016, their family transitioned back to Kokomo, Indiana.
+Michael operates the family business managing 115 apartments and a 140 acre farm.
 Heather taught high school Spanish at Western High School from 2015 to 2017 and is now at Northwestern High School.
-In 2018, I served on the teaching team and Heather led the children’s ministry at Oakbrook Church – Flora campus.
-In 2019, we built another 8 unit apartment building and we picked up another 6 acre property with a house on it.
-In 2020, we remodeled the house, restructured our businesses, started Affordable Living Property Management, and navigated through the Covid-19 crisis.
+In 2018, Michael served on the teaching team and Heather led the children’s ministry at Oakbrook Church – Flora campus.
+In 2019, Michael and his father built another 8 unit apartment building and Michael & Heather picked up another 6 acre property with a house on it.
+In 2020, they remodeled the house, restructured the businesses, started Affordable Living Property Management, and navigated through the Covid-19 crisis.
 In 2021, Michael joined the ministry team at Northview Church – Kokomo campus as a Ministry Associate.
 He overseas the Group ministry and implemented the Next Experience, which is an all-church assimilation process.